shabbyrobe/cachet/README.rst

 Automatic Expirations
     Some backends support automatic expiration for certain dependency_ types.
 When a backend supports this functionality it will have a ``useBackendExpirations`` property, which defaults to ``true``.
-    Setting this to false does not guarantee the backend will not expire cache values under other circumstances.

     For example, the APC backend will detect when a ``Cachet\Dependency\TTL`` is passed and automatically use it for the third parameter to ``apc_store``, which accepts a TTL in seconds.
     Other backends support different methods of unrolling dependency types.
 This will be documented below.

+    Setting ``useBackendExpirations`` to false does not guarantee the backend will not expire cache values under other circumstances.

 APC